Creating a Great Place to Work

-Directing a business’s focus away from profit alone and instead toward creating and sharing value is a more sustainable way of ensuring a company’s long-term success.
+Directing a business’s focus away from profit alone and instead toward creating a “sharing value” is a more sustainable way of ensuring a company’s long-term success.
 After all, doing business and running a successful company does not have to be a zero-sum game, where in order for one party to succeed, another needs to take a hit.

 This passion and dedication are rare to find in a workplace.
 It proves how important it is to have the best people with the right passion, skills, and values, and – crucially – to treat them fairly.
 Reward your team when things are going well.
 At ZINC, our team has an on-site gym, breakfast & lunch daily, additional leave based on their time with ZINC as well as a host of other advantages.
 However, rewarding teams isn’t a constant part of the mix- it has to be earned and a mutual understanding needs to exist between you and your teams to make this work.
 At times we scale back some of the team member rewards as we have not been creating the necessary level of value to sustain some elements of our benefits program.
 It’s a flexible structure built on trust.

 It may come across a very simplistic way of looking at it, but if you do the right thing by your team, they will nearly always do the right thing by you.

 Step 4: Corporate Social Responsibility: not just a token gesture

 The term ‘corporate social responsibility’ is a phrase that’s become so overused, it’s almost meaningless.
 When it comes to deciding how your company gives back to the community, instead of following the crowd, return to the drawing board and find something that resonates with your business purpose, team and values.
 For example, we apply the Shared Value concept to other stakeholder groups beyond ZINC team members.
 We think about how the value we’re creating in the company can be shared with the wider community in a positive and impactful way.